sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 * Make sure to [use the log](#log-from-your-script) so you can see what happens in your log output.
 * Either run the script locally on your desktop without XVFB so you can see in the browser window what happens or use  <code>--browsertime.videoParams.debug</code> when you record the video.
 That way you will get one full video of all your scripts (but no Visual Metrics).
 * Use try/catch and await promises so you catch things that doesn't work.
+* If you use plain JavaScript you can copy/paste it and run it in your browsers console to make sure it really works.
 * If you run into trouble, please make sure you make it easy for us to [reproduce your problem](/documentation/sitespeed.io/bug-report/#explain-how-to-reproduce-your-issue) when you report a issue.